Last updated: 15 October 2020

-The typical utility bill example starts by displaying some basic facts on your average electric bill, starting with your energy supplier’s contact details and your customer reference number.
+The typical utility bill example starts by displaying some basic facts: your energy supplier’s contact details and your customer reference number.
 These are obviously crucial to giving you a point of contact to query your bills (or indeed any aspect of your gas and electricity supply), along with your all-important customer reference number.
-You’ll also see a billing period that the statement covers, as well as a bill date when the statement was issued.
+You’ll also see a billing period – that’s the period this specific bill covers, as well as a date when the statement was issued.
 These are usually positioned near the top of the bill.

 Near the bottom of the statement, you’ll find the date for when your payment is due.
-The payment section will show the amount you owe, both before and after VAT tax, along with details regarding how to pay this amount to the utility company if you’re not already making regular payments, such as by direct debit or standing order.
+The payment section will show the amount you owe, both before and after VAT, along with instructions on how to pay any outstanding amount to the utility company if you’re not already making regular payments, such as by direct debit or standing order.

 Energy bills fluctuate over time due to the seasons, changing rates, and your own level of use.
 You’ll naturally use more energy during the winter months and less during the summer.
-The bill will include a section detailing your last payment, which can be quite helpful in pinpointing these seasonal changes.
-However, if the last payment was drastically different from what you now owe, it’s worth finding out why – it might be your fixed-rate tariff has expired, or it could be something else entirely.
+The bill will include a section detailing the previous period’s charges and payments, which helps to pinpoint regular seasonal changes.
+However, if your last payment is significantly different to what you now owe, you should find out why – it might be your fixed-rate tariff has expired, or it could be something else entirely.

-Along with information about your payments, your statement should include some details about your current plan, including an MPAN supply number and MPRN meter point reference number for identification.
+Alongside information about your payments and charges, the statement should also include some details about your current energy plan, including an MPAN supply number and MPRN meter point reference number for identification.
 These are different to your customer reference number.
 Your MPRN will stay the same no matter which supplier you’re using, so hold onto it because you may need it if you choose to switch.
 Finally, you’ll see a breakdown of your energy usage during the billing period.

-This is why most energy suppliers work out your bill using meter readings.
-Some companies send representatives round to your home to take the reading for you, while others allow you to submit them yourself by phone or online.
+This is why energy suppliers prefer to work out your bill using actual meter readings.
+Some companies send representatives round to your home to take the reading for you, but others encourage you to submit them yourself by phone or online.
 Regular meter readings give a far more accurate idea of your actual energy use, so you won’t face a surprise bill down the line.
 It’s recommended that you provide meter readings at least once every three months to keep your supplier’s records up to date and improve the accuracy of your bills.

 From supply costs to distribution fees, there are numerous factors that go into the final payment amount on your gas and electric bills.
 Here’s a breakdown of what’s involved – all figures from Ofgem, August 2020.

-It’s probably no surprise that most of your bill comes from the supply of gas and electricity you’re using.
-The wholesale cost breaks down to 67% of your gas bill and 58% of your electricity bill.
-These wholesale costs refer to what your supplier pays to get the gas and electricity in the first place, whether it’s via an exchange, gas producer, or electricity generator.
+It’s probably no surprise that the single largest part of your bill comes from the supply of gas and electricity you’re using.
+The wholesale cost breaks down to around 40% of the average dual-fuel energy bill (34% electricity, 46% gas), which covers what your supplier pays to source the gas and electricity in the first place, whether it’s via an exchange, gas producer, or electricity generator.
 This cost will fluctuate according to global supply and demand, with the changes reflected in your bill.
 Suppliers try to minimise any sudden price changes by purchasing their energy well in advance.
 You can explore fixed versus variable rates to see how these are managed.

 Government environmental initiatives

 Suppliers pass down some of the costs related to government energy-saving and social obligation costs.
 They make up nearly 23% of your electricity bill, but a mere 2% of your gas bill (so around 13% of a dual-fuel bill).
 Examples include programmes like the Feed-in Tariff scheme, the Renewables Obligation, the Community Energy Saving Programme, and the Carbon Emissions Reduction Target.
 They’re designed to reduce emissions and encourage wider use of renewable energy sources, which helps reduce wholesale costs in the long run.

 Your bill will also include a VAT tax payment.
-This is currently capped at 5% of the total gas and electricity bill.
-You’ll be able to see the full amount in the payment section.
+VAT on electricity and gas is currently capped at 5% of the total bill.
+You’ll see the full amount in the payment section.

-In the end, suppliers are businesses, and they incur all the administrative, marketing and sales costs that one would expect from any business.
-These additional costs of operation comprise a small percentage of your utility bills – which leaves around 4-5% of your bill that makes up your supplier’s profit margin (before tax).
+In the end, suppliers are businesses, and they incur all the administrative, marketing and sales costs that one would expect.
+These additional costs of operation comprise a small percentage – around 1.5% of your utility bills – which leaves around 4-5% of your bill that makes up your supplier’s profit margin (before tax).

 The balance you owe for the current bill is displayed at the bottom.
 There are plenty of options when it comes to payment, whether you wish to pay online, via a smartphone app, or at the Post Office.
 Here are your main payment options – note, the actual options available to you will vary by tariff and supplier:

-Prepayment meters – Pre-paid meters operate with a pay-as-you-go system.
-You’ll top up your meter with a key, online smartcard or token in advance.
+Pre-paid meters operate with a pay-as-you-go system.
+You’ll top up your meter with a key, online smartcard, or token in advance.

 Are your energy bills too high?
 Although you can’t manage aspects of your bill like the VAT and wholesale costs, you can reduce what’s owed with a few simple lifestyle changes at home.
 Here are some tips to get started.